 BMX bikes come in a variety of sizes.
 However, the sizing of BMX bikes is slightly different than a typical bike.

 When looking at 20” wheeled bikes, the next sizing consideration is the top tube length.
 The top tube is just that, the top tube of the frame.
-Most freestyle bikes will have a top tube between 19.5” and 21”.
+Most freestyle bikes will have a top tube between 19.5” and 21.75”.
 The smaller size is perfect for smaller riders as it allows them to comfortably reach the handlebars, while a longer top tube is perfect for taller and more experienced riders.
 The longer top tube makes it easier to perform tricks in the air when a rider might want to swing the bike underneath them or spin the bars.
+In the end, once a rider has some experience, the top tube sizing will come down to personal preference.
+Some riders prefer a shorter top tube while others prefer longer!

-If you’re buying a bike for your kid, we’ve got a great article on kids’ bikes and sizing
+If you’re buying a bike for your kid, we’ve got a great article on kids’ bikes and sizing.
+Check out our Bike Sizing Guide too for more info on how to determine the right size of bike for you and your kid.

 Freestyle frames, forks, and bars are most commonly made of Chromoly, which is a strong, lightweight steel alloy.
 Chromoly is a popular choice as it’s resilient to the stresses BMX bikes take with their repeated jumps.
 It also offers some compliance to help absorb some of the impacts a rider would otherwise take.
 Entry-level freestyle bikes are often constructed with high-tensile steel, which is a bit heavier and not as strong.